Machine Unlearning: A Comprehensive Survey: Introduction

-Machine unlearning is recently proposed to protect users' privacy when they want their data forgotten by a trained machine learning model.
-It draws increasing research attention because \textit{Right to be forgotten} was legislated recently in many countries, such as the General Data Protection Regulation (GDPR) \cite{mantelero2013eu} in the European Union, PIPEDA privacy legislation in Canada \cite{canada2018}, and the California Consumer Privacy Act \cite{de2018guide} in the United States.
-The legislation requires that companies must take reasonable measures to achieve the erasure of personal data concerning.
-For a machine learning application, it means that individual users have the right to ask companies to delete their private data once collected from them.
-The deletion is not only erasing their data from a database.
-It needs to remove the contribution of the erased subset of whole training data from the already trained model, which process was first conceptualized as machine unlearning \cite{cao2015towards}.
-Specifically, if a user (Alice) wants to exercise her right to be forgotten \cite{mantelero2013eu} (e.g., quitting a ML application), then the trained model of such application must "unlearn" her data.
-Such a process includes two steps: first, a subset of the whole dataset previously used for training a ML model is requested to be erased; second, the ML model provider removes the contribution of the erased data from the trained model.
-A naive data-erasing method is retraining a new model from scratch \cite{bourtoule2021machine}.
+Machine unlearning has drawn growing research attention as the recent legislation of the "Right to be Forgotten" in many countries.
+Notable instances include the GDPR in the European Union \cite{mantelero2013eu}, the PIPEDA privacy legislation in Canada \cite{canada2018}, and the California Consumer Privacy Act in the United States \cite{de2018guide}.
+According to these laws, companies must take reasonable measures to guarantee that personal data is deleted upon request.
+It indicates that individual users have the right to request companies to remove their private data, which was previously collected for ML model training.
+The deletion is not only erasing their data from a database, but it also needs to delete the influence of the specified samples from trained models.
+The process of data removal from models was conceptualized as machine unlearning \cite{cao2015towards}.
+Specifically, suppose a user (Alice) wants to exercise her right \cite{mantelero2013eu} when quitting a ML application, then the trained model of such application must "unlearn" her data.
+Such a process includes two steps: first, a subset of the dataset previously used for ML model training is requested to be deleted; second, the ML model provider erases the contribution of these data from the trained models.
+A naive data-erasing method is retraining a new ML model from scratch \cite{bourtoule2021machine}.
 However, the computation and storage costs of retraining are expensive, especially in complex learning tasks.